 How UK homes are becoming greener

-Since 2007, it has been a legal requirement for every property to have an Energy Performance Certificate (EPC) before being sold.
+Since 2007, it has been a legal requirement for every property to have a Domestic or Commercial Energy Performance Certificate (EPC) before being sold.

 An EPC assesses the energy efficiency of a property and gives it a rating of A-G. The most energy-efficiency homes are put in band A and the least energy-efficient buildings are given a rating of G. The assessment must be carried out by a fully-trained energy assessor who will evaluate the property’s heating systems, energy features, and more.